mako-framework/docs/03_command_line/02_commands.md

 > Note that boolean arguments are set as optional by default and the value will automatically be set to `false` if not used.

+Adding the `PromptForMissingArguments` attribute to your commands makes them prompt the user for any missing required command-line arguments.
+To disable prompting, pass the `--non-interactive` argument.
+This is useful when running the command as a cron job to prevent it from hanging due to a missing argument.

 #### <a id="input:interactive_input" href="#input:interactive_input">Interactive input</a>

 The `input` method lets you prompt the user for input.